Fresh Is Best

 Collecting mussels, either for fishing bait or for food, is the best way of ensuring that the mussels you get are as fresh and pristine as possible.
 There are a number of factors which you have to take into account, however, when contemplating collecting mussels, for a variety of vitally important safety and ecological reasons.

-- Be sure that the waters in the area from which you intend collecting the mussels are clean.
-It may be obvious that mussels should not be collected from near a busy, working harbour but it is also important to take in to account potential hazards such as sewage pipe outlets.
+- Be sure that the waters in the area from which you intend to collect the mussels are clean.
+It may be obvious that mussels should not be collected from near a busy, working harbour but it is also important to take into account potential hazards such as sewage pipe outlets.
 You may have to do some quality research in this respect from local tourist authorities or perhaps fishing tackle shops.

 - In many areas, collecting fresh mussels from the rocks will only be possible at lower stages of the tide.
 Make sure in these instances that you know not only the tide times but the tide patterns.
 Getting cut off by a flooding tide behind you is a very real possibility in a lot of coastal areas and can of course be a fatal mistake.

 - Remember that the areas from which you are collecting fresh mussels may not only be rocky but covered in weed.
 This will make them treacherously slippery.
 Make sure you are wearing appropriate footwear, tread carefully and do not take unnecessary risks.

 - It should be possible to prise mussels from the rocks by hand.
 Resist the temptation to smash them off (unless they are only to be used immediately as fishing bait) as damaging the shells will kill the mussels and render them quickly inedible.

 - Please practice environmentally friendly collection.
 Take only the mussels you need for bait or your cooking pot and resist the possible temptation to collect a quantity that you don't need, simply because they are there and available.